To Footer

 Estimating Techniques

-Students investigate the factors affecting the cost of construction, labor productivity, materials, overhead and profit, including area and volume computations.
-Current methods of cost estimating will be applied.
+Investigates the factors affecting the cost of construction, labor productivity, materials, overhead and profit, including area and volume computations.
+Applies current methods of cost estimating.
 Lecture: 2.5 credits (37.5 contact hours).
 Laboratory: 0.5 credits (15 contact hours).

 Attributes: Technical